 When you offer something, get something back from a potential prospect in return.
 For example, if you have something on your website that you offer to customers as a free download, such as a whitepaper, request their email or other contact information.
 This contact information does not automatically translate into a prospect, but it does indicate specific interest in your product by at least one specific user.

 Ask permission.
 There’s a saying that it is easier to ask forgiveness than permission, but just the opposite may be true when gathering potential prospects.
 Do not subscribe people to your mailing list without expressly communicating your intent to do so.
 It may seem like an obvious match from your perspective, but you need to consider the perspective of the potential customer as well.
 People sometimes spend their first couple of minutes with morning email weeding through the junk mail.
 It’s an annoying reality of email, but don’t be an annoyance to someone who may one day become a customer.
 Consider how many times you have added an email to a spam filter versus how many times you have gone into your spam filter and removed an existing entry.
 Once you are in someone’s spam filter, you are likely to stay there permanently.
 Don’t get into the spam filter in the first place by sending unsolicited emails.

 Ask satisfied customers to let you mention them.
 In a business-to-business relationship, this is a win-win proposition.
-The customer expands their presence and your product gains legitimacy by actual testimonials.
-It may be tempting to rework the statement you put on your website in a testimonial but resist the temptation.
-Ethics issues aside, the customer may be able to address potential customers better than you can simply because they are both in the same, or nearly the same position.
+The customer expands their presence, and your product gains legitimacy through actual testimonials.
+It may be tempting to rework the statement you put on your website in a testimonial, but resist the temptation.
+Ethics issues aside, the customer may be able to address potential customers better than you can simply because they are both in the same or nearly the same position.

 For more information on how to identify and gain prospects and turn them into long-term and loyal customers, please contact us.

 Click here to get started with a FREE 15-day trial of BIGContacts CRM.
 No credit card is required.